peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 certificates for the identifier configured in the Requestor's Entity Configuration.

+The Issuer establishes if a Federation Entity il eligible to obtain X.509 Certificates for the identifier configured in the Requestor's Entity Configuration.

-The Federation Entity Keys are used to satisfy the Issuer's challenge, and the public portion of the keys are included in the issued X.509 certificates.
+The Federation Entity Keys are used to satisfy the Issuer's challenge, and the public portion of the keys included in the issued X.509 Certificates.

 The protocol assumes the following discovery preconditions are met.
-Then the Issuer has the guarantee that:
+The Issuer has the guarantee that:

-1. The Requestor controls the private key related to the public part published in its Entity Configuration, attested by the superior Subordinate Statement.
+1. The Requestor controls the private key related to the public part published in its Entity Configuration, attested by the superior Entity Statement.

 2. The Requestor controls the identifier in question, having published the Entity Configuration.

-3. The CSR MUST include the public key, attested within the Trust Chain, used by the Requestor to satisfy the Issuer's challenge.
+The CSR MUST include the public key, attested within the Trust Chain, used by the Requestor to satisfy the Issuer's challenge.

 This process may be repeated to request multiple certificates related to the Federation Entity Keys and linked to a single Entity.